loda-lang/loda-programs/programs/oeis/list2.md

 * [A295318](http://oeis.org/A295318) ([L12 program](A295318.asm)): Sum of the products of the smaller and larger parts of the partitions of n into two distinct parts with the smaller part even.
 * [A295340](http://oeis.org/A295340) ([L09 program](A295340.asm)): Numbers congruent to 11 or 13 mod 15.
 * [A295514](http://oeis.org/A295514) ([L09 program](A295514.asm)): a(n) = 2^bil(n) - bil(n) where bil(0) = 0 and bil(n) = floor(log_2(n)) + 1 for n > 0.
+* [A295622](http://oeis.org/A295622) ([L27 program](A295622.asm)): Number of nonequivalent dissections of an n-gon into 3 polygons by nonintersecting diagonals rooted at a cell up to rotation.
 * [A295643](http://oeis.org/A295643) ([L03 program](A295643.asm)): Squares repeated 4 times; a(n) = (floor(n/4))^2.
 * [A295774](http://oeis.org/A295774) ([L03 program](A295774.asm)): a(n) is the minimum size of a restricted planar additive basis for the square [0,2n]^2.
 * [A295821](http://oeis.org/A295821) ([L11 program](A295821.asm)): Number of coprime pairs (a,b) with -n <= a <= n, -2 <= b <= 2.